A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 Convert your press release to a PDF.

-Include 1 – 3 photos and a short video, if you have one.
-Provide cutlines with the first and last names of everyone in the photo as well as the photographer.
-Get release forms from everyone in the photos and videos, in accordance with your organization’s policy.
-But you do not need to provide these release forms to the news organization.
+Get release forms from everyone in the photos and videos, in accordance with your organization’s policy – though you don’t need to provide these release forms to the news organization.

-Create a media list of people to send your pitch or press release.
-There are services such as Meltwater or Cision that generate media lists.
-But it’s better to build the list by getting to know your media market.
+There are services such as Meltwater or Cision that generate media lists, but it’s better to build the list by getting to know YOUR media market.

-Search for the right person to contact as well as a general email for news tips.
-If you are targeting your local daily paper, who is the reporter who writes stories similar to the one you are pitching?
+If you’re targeting your local daily paper, who is the reporter who writes stories similar to the one you’re pitching?

 If you can’t figure out which reporter, find the Assignment Editor’s information.
 That person is responsible for divvying out stories to reporters.

 Use Google alerts to follow your local publications and issues related to your organization’s mission.
-A local freelance writer who writes for various publications could prove to be solid gold.

 - Send a personalized email to each media contact whose name and email address you have.